 READY TO GO RESOURCES: The Color Monster and In My Heart are perfect for helping students identify and understand their feelings.

-At the beginning of this post, I mentioned having a consistent routine for sessions.
-Within in those sessions, I like to introduce new skills in the same way.
 A 3-step session plan (I Do, We Do, You Do) should look familiar because it is how many teachers structure their lesson plans.
-First, you introduce the skill, then practice with them, and finally have them try on their own.

 - Consistent Routines

-- Pair Your Words
+- Pair Words with Situations

-- Games
+- Use Games

 I am in a class about anxiety and helping students cope with it.
 This year will be my first as an elementary school counselor.
 Our assignment is to find other resources that we could use in our positions that would be helpful when working with these students.
 I feel like I just found a huge treasure chest.
 Yours was the first site on my Google search and now I’m excited to really dig into it.
 I’m bookmarking it and will go deeper into its contents after my class is finished.
 In my counseling coursework, they didn’t teach about some of these basic things.
 Thank you so much!